 Founded in 1983 by a group of concerned parents who wanted to create a continuous learning environment for their adult children with life-long intellectual and developmental disabilities, The Enrichment Center is an affiliated chapter of The Arc.
 Currently The Enrichment Center serves nearly 200 local individuals and their families, empowering them through art, education and employment.

 In our Day Program, My Turn Senior Program and Employment Gateway, The Enrichment Center provides the following Innovations Waiver and B3 Waiver services: Day Supports (individual and group), Community Living Supports, Community Networking, Respite, Supported Employment, Long Term Vocational Supports, Human Resource Development and services contracted with Vocational Rehabilitation such as job development and job coaching.

 Our mission is to empower and enrich adults with intellectual and developmental disabilities enabling them to grow as individuals, live with dignity and have choices in how they fulfill their lives.

-Our vision is to inspire and support every adult with an intellectual or developmental disability in our community live the best life for them.
+Our vision is to see every person with an Intellectual/Developmental disability in our community live the best life for them.

 We believe that people with intellectual and developmental disabilities are defined by their own strengths, abilities, and inherent value – not by their disability.